MyZenKey/sp-sdk-ios/README.md

 #### 6.3.2 Additional Parameters

-Additionally, it is possible to configure the following parameters:
+Additional parameters that you can configure include:

-* ACR Values - Authenticator Assurance Levels (AAL) which identify The strength of an authentication transaction.
-Stronger authentication (a higher AAL) requires malicious actors to have better capabilities and expend greater resources in order to successfully subvert the authentication process.
-Values returned in id_token will contain `aalx`.
+* ACR Values - Authenticator Assurance Levels (AAL) identify the strength of an authentication transaction.
+Stronger authentication (i.e., a higher AALx value) requires malicious actors to have better capabilities and expend greater resources to successfully subvert the authentication process.
+The values returned in the `id_token` will contain `aalx`.

-  * SPs should ask for aal1 when they need a low level of authentication, users will not be asked for their pin or biometrics.
-Any user holding the device will be able to authenticate/authorize the transaction unless the user has configured their account to always require second factor (pin | bio).
+  * Ask for `aal1` when you need a low level of authentication.
+Users will not be asked for their pin or biometrics.
+Any user holding the device will be able to authenticate/authorize the transaction unless the user has configured their account to always require second factor authentication (pin | bio).

-* SPs should ask for aal2 or aal3 anytime they want to ensure the user has provided their (pin | bio).
+* Ask for `aal2` or `aal3` when you want to ensure the user has provided their (pin | bio).

-* Request State - Any SP-provided value to be returned with the auth_code
+* Request State - A value provided by you to be returned with the auth_code

 * Nonce - A number used once.
-This is any SP-supplied value included in the ID_Token if SP asked for the openid scope.
+This is any value provided by you and included in the ID_Token if you requested the openid scope.

-* Correlation Id - SPs may pass a correlation id to be added to Carrier logs.
-SPs must work with the ZenKey SP Portal to request any log entries.
+* Correlation Id - You can pass a `correlation_id` to be added to the carrier logs.
+You must access the ZenKey SP Portal to request any log entries.

-  **Note:** An SP should use the same correlation_id for code, token, and userinfo requests.
-But carrier’s may not enforce this.
+  **Note:** Use the same `correlation_id`for code, token, and userinfo requests.
+But the carrier may not enforce this.

-* Context - SPs will be able to submit “text string” to accompany the authorization request in the ZenKey application.
-For example, a bank transfer may prompt the user with: "Do you want to authorize a $200 transfer to your checking account?".
-The best practice is that a server-initiated request should contain a context parameter, so that a user understands the reason for the interaction.
-Maximum size will be <280> characters.
-Any request with a context that is too large will result in an OIDC error. (invalid request).
+* Context - You can submit “text string” to accompany the authorization request in the ZenKey application.
+For example, a bank transfer may prompt the user: "Do you want to authorize a $200 transfer to your checking account?".
+The best practice is that a server-initiated request should contain a context parameter for a user to understand the reason for the interaction.
+The maximum size is <280> characters.
+Any request with a context that is too large will result in an OIDC error (i.e., an invalid request).

 * Prompt - The user needs to approve a transaction with each request.

-  * prompt=login - SP asks user to authenticate again.
+  * `prompt=login` - At login, prompt the user to authenticate again.
-  * prompt=consent - SP asks user to explicitly re-confirm user agrees to exposure of their data.
-(Carrier recaptures user consent for listed scopes).
+  * `prompt=consent` - Prompt the user to explicitly re-confirm agreeement with exposing personal data.
+(The carrier recaptures user consent for listed scopes).

-For more information about each of these parameters and instructions on how to use them, view the documentation for the `ProjectVerifyAuthorizeButton`.
+For more information about each of these parameters and instructions on how to use them, view the documentation for `ProjectVerifyAuthorizeButton`.
 There is also more information on the enumerated values in `PromptValue.swift`.

 ## 7.0 Request Authorization Code Manually

-For a more hands-on approach, you can perform a manual authorization request with `AuthorizationService`.
+You can perform a manual authorization request by configuring`AuthorizationService`.
 Pass the code and associated identifiers to your secure server to complete the token request flow.

 ```swift